Arn Anderson: The Four Horsemen (1985–1988)

 In the latter half of 1985, the Andersons formed a loose knit alliance with fellow heels Tully Blanchard and Ric Flair, as they began to have common enemies.
 The origin of the stable dates to a Jim Crockett Promotions taping which was held in The Omni in Atlanta, Georgia in September 1985.
 During the event, Ric Flair turned on Dusty Rhodes after Rhodes saved him from a beatdown at the hands of the Koloffs and Krusher Kruschev, with Arn and Ole Anderson then entering the ring and assisting Flair in breaking Rhodes' ankle and putting him out of action.
 As Rhodes was attempting to surrender his NWA Television Title, which was vacated on October 19, 1985, Arn, who desired the title, would recruit Tully Blanchard, with the two then kicking Dusty's crutches away, with Arn then stealing the title.
 On the October 26, 1985 episode of NWA Worldwide, Arn, who had possession of the stolen NWA Television Championship, called himself, Ole, Tully and Flair "The four horses, the four people that make things happen."
 The foursome frequently teamed together in six-man, and sometimes, eight-man tag matches or interfered in each other's matches to help score a victory or, at least, to prevent each other from losing their titles.
 The alliance quickly became a force within the territory, working in feuds against some of the biggest stars in the company like Dusty Rhodes, Magnum T. A., the Road Warriors and the Rock 'n' Roll Express.

+At Starrcade '85: The Gathering in November 1985, the Andersons successfully defended the NWA National Tag Team Championship against Billy Jack Haynes and Wahoo McDaniel.
 Anderson also saw success as a singles wrestler on January 4, 1986, by winning the vacant NWA Television Championship.
 Simultaneously, Anderson was still one half of the NWA National Tag Team Champions and, even though Crockett promotions abandoned the National Tag titles in March, Anderson's success as a dual champion elevated his status within the territory.
 It was also during this time (in 1986) that the Andersons, Blanchard, and Flair began calling themselves The Four Horsemen with J. J. Dillon serving as the group's manager.